explosion/projects/nel-emerson/README.md

 Roughly speaking, the following steps are performed in this project.
 First, a pretrained model is used to perform Named Entity Recognition (NER).
 Then, we create a Knowledge Base (KB) in spaCy that holds the information of the entities we want to disambiguate.
-In this example project we consider three different people called "Emerson": Next, we use [Prodigy](https://prodi.gy) to create some manually annotated data with a custom annotation recipe.
-Finally, we create a new Entity Linking component in spaCy, and train it with this annotated data.
+Next, we use [Prodigy](https://prodi.gy) to create some manually annotated data with a custom annotation recipe.
+Finally, we create a new Entity Linking component in spaCy, and train it with the annotated data.
 We test the model on a few unseen sentences.

 > 📺 **This project was created as part of a [step-by-step video tutorial](TODO LINK).**